 Unit - I

 - Theory of Demand - Axiomatic approach, Demand functions, Consumer behavior under conditions of uncertainty.

 - Different models of objectives of the firm - Baumol, Morris, and Williamson.

 - Factor pricing.

 - General equilibrium and Welfare Economics.

 Unit - II

-- Keynesian and post - Keynesian approaches to theory of output and employment; concept of investment multiplier; consumption hypotheses Theories of investment and accelerator.
+- Keynesian and post - Keynesian approaches to the theory of output and employment; the concept of investment multiplier; consumption hypotheses Theories of investment and accelerator.